timwmillard/bankbsb/README.md

-# `bsb` type for Postgres
+# `bsb` type for PostgreSQL

-A Postgres Extension to add an Australian BSB number type.
+A PostgreSQL Extension to add an Australian banking BSB number type.

 ## Installation